 Next year I’ll swim in a lane where I can maintain the pace appropriate to me.
 If I feel like I can swim in a faster lane, then I’ll move over to challenge myself.
 Otherwise, I’ll be content to stay in the slower lane.

-Content marketing application: Consistently add new content to your site and social media platforms.
+Digital marketing application: Consistently add new content to your site and social media platforms.
 It’s not a one-and-done thing.
 One of the mantras of search engine optimization over the years is, “Content is king and linking is queen.”
 You need to grow your content daily and weekly.
 Your competition surely is.

 4. Don’t Cheat Yourself